 You experience being loved in your unique way.
 Write a love letter to yourself as a chance to speak in a language that connects with your spirit and soul.

-With this intention, continue to explore what might make you feel loved right now.
+With this intention, continue to explore what might self love might feel like right now.

 You can add the sentence: “I know you feel loved when…”

 “We all have unique ways of being loved and showing love—so take a second to examine your love languages and how you like to be celebrated.
 Once you’re done reflecting, don’t forget to put it into action,” from The Shine App.

 This letter can serve as an open door to continuing to love yourself through whatever happens in your life.

 It builds a relationship, a lasting connection, between you and your higher self.

 Above all, a love letter to yourself offers a chance to feel held.